dereuromark/cakephp-tinyauth/README.md

 It is also possible to manage the config files without the need to code.
 And it can with adapters also be moved completely to the DB and managed by CRUD backend.

-Ask yourself: Do you need the overhead and complexity involved with the full blown (RBAC DB) ACL?
+Ask yourself: Do you need the overhead and complexity involved with a full blown (RBAC DB) ACL or very specific Policy approaches?
 See also my post [acl-access-control-lists-revised/](https://www.dereuromark.de/2015/01/06/acl-access-control-lists-revised/).
 If not, then this plugin could very well be your answer and a super quick solution to your auth problem :)

-But even if you don't leverage the authentication or authorization, the available AuthUserComponent and AuthUserHelper can be very useful when dealing with role based decisions in your controller or view level.
+But even if you don't leverage the full authentication or authorization potential, the available AuthUserComponent and AuthUserHelper can be very useful when dealing with role based decisions in your controller or view level.
 They also work stand-alone.